Breonna Taylor: Death

 On the evening of March 12, 2020, Taylor invited her aunt, 38-year-old Bianca Austin, out for drinks.
 Austin, a nursing student at the time, declined.
 Breonna and her boyfriend Kenneth "Kenny" Walker III stayed home and watched movies instead.
 After midnight, three plain clothes Louisville Metro police officers used a battering ram to enter Taylor's apartment in search of a suspect wanted for drug trafficking.
 They were investigating a man, Jamarcus Glover, that Taylor had previously dated.
 Taylor and Walker were in bed at the time.
 Believing that they were being robbed, Walker, a licensed gun-owner, fired his gun at the officers, striking one of them, Sgt.
 Jonathan Mattingly, in the leg.
 The officers returned fire—32 shots total—striking Taylor several times, though she was unarmed.
 One of the bullets was fatal, and Taylor's body was found in the hallway.
 No drugs were ever found in the apartment.

 The police say that they announced themselves prior to entering; Walker disputes their claim.
-The officers were never charged; however, detectives Joshua Jaynes, Myles Cosgrove and Brett Hankison were all fired following an investigation.
+Detectives Joshua Jaynes, Myles Cosgrove and Brett Hankison were all fired following an investigation.
 Hankison ultimately was charged by the state with "wanton endangerment" and was found not guilty.
 Although the family and local residents were outraged by the killing and the lack of formal charges for the officers, formal protests were limited due to restrictive shelter in place laws to reduce the impact of COVID-19.
 Further, few churches were available for funeral services due to those same restrictions.

 Tamika Palmer and the Taylor family filed a wrongful death lawsuit and received a $12 million settlement in September 2020.
 In April 2021, Governor Andy Beshear signed Senate Bill 4, known as "Breonna's Law," which limits the "no knock" policy statewide.
 In August 2024, U.S. District Judge Charles Simpson dismissed felony charges against former officers Joshua Jaynes and Kyle Meany and declared that Taylor's death was a result of Walker's actions when the police officers entered the apartment.
+On March 27, 2026, Simpson dropped the remaining charges, with prejudice, at the request of the Trump Justice Department.

 Following a series of short-term leaders at the helm of the LMPD during the aftermath of Taylor's death, Jacquelyn Gwinn-Villaroel was named the city's first permanent Black female police chief in July 2023.
 At the swearing-in ceremony, State Representative Keturah Herron remarked, "I cannot let this opportunity pass without mentioning Breonna Taylor.
 Her senseless death and the demands for justice that follow will create a movement whose impact will still be felt long after days and years."
 Gwinn-Villaroel is the fifth person to hold the position after former police chief Steve Conrad was fired in 2020.

 Hankison would be convicted on federal civil rights charges involving unconstitutional use of excessive force in November 2025, and was then sentenced to 33 months in prison, which will then be followed by three years of supervised release, in July 2025.